Healthy Homes Assessment Kelson

 Kelson Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is a requirement to all Kelson and New Zealand rental houses where it’s reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is required to all Kelson and New Zealand rental houses where it is reasonably practicable to install.

-• Landlords and property managers must keep records that demonstrate the conformance to all Healthy Homes Standard that apply or will be in force during the tenancy of your rental home.
+• Property managers and landlords must keep records of their the conformance to any Healthy Homes Standard that apply or will apply to their rental properties.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider Boarding household tenancies) must adhere to the Healthy Homes Standard regardless of the time the tenancy began.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider boarder household tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.

 Starting 1 July 2024